Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Are homes selling faster in Oxford as of 2026?

-As of early 2026, homes in Oxford are not obviously selling faster than a year ago, with the slight year-on-year price decline suggesting buyers are taking more time and sellers are having to wait longer or reduce asking prices.
+As of early 2026, homes in Oxford are not obviously selling faster than they were a year ago, because the flat-to-slightly-declining price trend suggests that buyers are taking their time and using their negotiating power rather than rushing to close.

 Are new listings slowing down in Oxford as of 2026?